HomeTriviaScientistsSheldon Glashow

 ✗ FALSE

-Glashow co-authored a popular science book 'The Charm of Physics' but never a science fiction novel.
+Glashow authored popular science books like 'The Charm of Physics', but never wrote a science fiction novel.

 8.